 We publish an annual Self-Assessment Report that provides measures of our performance against the Framework.
 The report is externally validated by the TGA Industry Forum, which comprises of ten peak industry associations.
 The Forum assesses our performance and self-future process improvements.

 In addition, we publish the following performance information on the TGA website:

 - post-market reviews

-- publications detailing how we are improving access to therapeutic goods for consumers and streamlining regulatory processes by implementing the Government Response to the MMDR Review.
+- publications detailing how we are improving access to therapeutic goods for consumers.

-The TGA annual budget is currently around $163 million and we operate on a full cost recovery basis.
+The TGA annual budget is approximately $165 million and we operate predominantly on a cost recovery basis.
 The regulatory costs are recovered through fees and charges levied on sponsors and manufacturers of therapeutic goods.
 We use an activity based costing model to calculate the relevant costs for each activity we undertake.

 - medicines prescribed by a doctor, dentist or other approved prescribing health care professional

 - medicines available from supermarkets, the general pharmacy or from behind the pharmacy counter

 - complementary medicines, including vitamins, herbal and traditional medicines